Gabriel Zada

 Gabriel Zada (born December 14, 1978) is Professor of Neurological Surgery at the University of Southern California.
 He is known for his work in brain tumor and pituitary tumor surgery.
 He is the director of the USC Brain Tumor Center, USC Endoscopic Skull Base Surgery Program and USC Radiosurgery Center.
 He is also an NIH-funded principal investigator at the Zilkha Neurogenetic Institute.
-During his career, he has published over 200 peer-reviewed articles on various neurosurgical topics.
+He has published over 200 peer-reviewed articles on various neurosurgical topics.

 Early life and education

 Zada graduated from Van Nuys High School in 1996.
-He then went to the University of California Berkeley to pursue a bachelor's degree in Molecular and Cell Biology with Emphasis in Neurobiology.
-He completed his MD in 2004 from University of California San Francisco, and did his Post-Graduate Training and fellowships at LAC + USC Medical Center, followed by a fellowship in Skull Base and Pituitary Surgery at Harvard Medical School (Brigham and Women's Hospital) and Università Degli Studi di Napoli Federico II in Naples, Italy.
-In 2015, he earned a master's degree in Clinical and Biomedical Investigation from the University of Southern California, and received his board certification from the American Board of Neurological Surgeons.
+He earned a bachelor’s degree from the University of California, Berkeley, an MD from the University of California, San Francisco, in 2004, and completed postgraduate training and fellowships at LAC+USC Medical Center, Brigham and Women’s Hospital, and the University of Naples Federico II.
+In 2015, he earned a master’s degree from the University of Southern California and became board certified in neurological surgery.